F Flusso/Isenberg Faucets: Best In-Depth Independent Review

 The Company

 The company started in India as Isenberg India Pvt.
-Ltd., importing and selling up-scale sanitary wares, including faucets, to the sub-continent.
+Ltd., importing and selling upscale sanitary wares, including faucets, to the sub-continent.

-Isenberg Business Model
+Business Model

-Isenberg's faucets are divided into two categories:
+Flusso's faucets are divided into two categories:

-All of its faucets are purchased already assembled with the possible exception of ancillaries such as cartridges, handles, trim, and baseplates.
+All of its faucets are purchased already assembled, with the possible exception of ancillaries such as cartridges, handles, trim, and baseplates.

 For a faucet to be identified as Assembled in U.S.A., it must meet two conditions:

-If an assembly turns a collection of parts and components into what is recognizably a faucet where before the assembly there was no recognizable faucet, then the assembly is considered transformative.
+If an assembly turns a collection of parts and components into what is recognizably a faucet where before the assembly, there was no recognizable faucet, then the assembly is considered transformative.

 Mere attachment of additional components to an already recognizable faucet is not "transformation".
 The faucet was already a faucet before the components were attached.